ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 Integrations & Add-Ons

-ShopKeep, on the other hand, has opted to keep the number of integrations to a minimum — you get all of three choices: BigCommerce, MailChimp, and QuickBooks.
+ShopKeep has opted to keep the number of integrations to a minimum—you get all of two options: MailChimp, and QuickBooks.
 On the one hand, this simplifies your choices and it increases the likelihood that the integrations will work seamlessly.
 On the other, it could be a deal-breaker if you prefer other services to these.
 (Also, I’d also like to point out that MailChimp offers a free plan for businesses with under 2,000 subscribers, so this could be a really great no-cost starter option for marketing.)

 Customer Service & Technical Support

 ShopKeep offers 24/7 customer support.
 And while that’s not uncommon, the company’s attitude toward customer support is.
 ShopKeep really is dedicated to providing high-quality, round-the-clock support.
-There’s no service tiers based on your subscription package; you won’t pay more to get “premium” support with phone access.
+There are no service tiers based on your subscription package; you won’t pay more to get “premium” support with phone access.

 In addition to ShopKeep’s fairly comprehensive self-service knowledgebase, you can get live chat, phone support, and email support at all hours of the day and night.
 You will need to give your location code, which is easily accessible in your ShopKeep POS app and the back office portal.